 I didn’t realise having a flat with ground rent over £250 was an issue until I was in the process of selling my own flat with a ground rent (outside of London) which already stood at £250 per year.
 Why was I only just now finding out that this could cause my flat to be virtually unsellable?
 I didn’t realise just what a mistake it was to own a leasehold property until the final year where a new freeholder took over and service charges and demands went through the roof.
 It started to feel like I was just a tenant paying rent, which in some respects owning a leasehold property is.

 Anyway, it seems that the issues regarding ground rent over £250 rose its ugly head around 2018.
-Due to fresh focus in the legal sector, ground rent which exceeds £250 outside of London (greater than £1,000 in London) is classed as an AST, or an assured shorthand tenancy.
+Due to fresh focus in the legal sector, ground rent which exceeds £250 outside of London (greater than £1,000 in London) may be considered as a potential AST, or an assured shorthand tenancy.
 This essentially means that if the leaseholder doesn’t pay their ground rent demand on time, then you forfeit the lease and the freeholder can take hold of the property whilst the mortgage lender is left with nothing.
 This is becoming a big issue with mortgage lenders as they will simply not lend on this criteria.

 However, the AST is just one issue you could encounter with having ground rent over £250.
 Once the ground rent goes above 0.1% of the value of the property, some lenders start refusing according to the latest financial lenders handbook.
 This might not be an issue now for your leasehold property, but with some leases doubling the ground rent ever 10 years, this could be an issue in the not so distant future that mortgage lenders do look for.
 In addition to this, although not confirmed (but heard from a local estate agent), a new recent problem could be the valuation of a flat.
 Surveyors are beginning to value flats less than they were before to cover themselves in case of a market crash as after the pre 2008 crash valuations, some surveyors were sued for inflated valuations.